adinaburlacu/Protein-Choices-and-CO2-Environmental-Impacts-Compared/README.md

 ### 3. Product clustering
 ### 4. Building an app

-During my data analytics bootcamp, I undertook a comprehensive project centered around the carbon dioxide (CO2) emissions generated throughout the lifecycle of various protein production methods.
+I undertook a comprehensive project centered around the carbon dioxide (CO2) emissions generated throughout the lifecycle of various protein production methods.
 This initiative involved a broad analysis of global protein preferences, shedding light on which nations lean towards plant-based versus animal-based protein consumption.

 ### Food lifecycle